Gear Up For Missouri’s Ultimate Long Weekend Trip

 The trifecta

-Three state parks are within 10 miles of one another, and all are within range of overnight accomodations.
+Three state parks are within 10 miles of one another, and all are within range of overnight accommodations.

-The state’s high point, 1,772-foot Taum Sauk Mountain, is also home to Missouri’s highest waterfall, plunging 130 feet down granite ledges.
+The state’s high point, 1,772-foot Taum Sauk Mountain, is also home to Missouri’s highest waterfall, plunging 130 feet down granite ledges (though it can run dry, depending on rainfall).

 Only a few miles away, Johnson’s Shut-Ins is an erosion-carved granite canyon with numerous chutes, waterfalls and ripples.
-Kids and adults love to splash around in them.
+Kids and adults love to splash around in the boulders and rapids.

 And, between these two locales is Elephant Rocks State Park, a showcase of giant granite boulders.